Coronavirus update December 2 2022

 The heel prick (blood test) and hearing test of your child will be done as usual.

-Do you or your partner have a cold, are you coughing, do you have a fever or sudden loss of taste in the first week after birth?
+Do you or your partner have symptoms that could fit the corona virus in the first week after birth?
 Please tell us and your maternity care organization.

 When you are breastfeeding, there is no problem to be vaccinated.